 Informal, Flexible Learning

-Sanctuary of Tao follows the old and original Taoist tradition of a “Teacher-Student” model, which was the method of one-on-one transmission of teachings from a teacher to a student, with teachings passed down from generation-to-generation.
-This form of cultivation is a much more individual path than the paths of monks, nuns, and priests who learn and practice as a group within the clergy, possibly within a temple or monastery.
-These more defined, formal, and systematic traditions began around the time of Confucianism.
+Sanctuary of Tao follows the old and original Taoist tradition of a “Teacher-Student” model, which was the method of one-to-one transmission of teachings from a teacher to a student, with teachings passed down from generation-to-generation.
+This form of cultivation is a much more individual path than the paths of monks, nuns, and priests who learn and practice as a group, often within a temple or monastery.
+These more defined, formal, and systematic traditions began after the time of Confucius.

 Before that time Taoism was not yet an organized religion, and this Teacher-Student model of learning was the norm.
 Students generally studied intensely with one teacher for many years, then they would depart to practice on their own, and come back to the teacher regularly for review, guidance, and further teaching.
 This Teacher-Student tradition has continued alongside the clerical and monastic traditions and exists as an important pathway within Taoism to this day.